 - 1. A multiplier of 1.6 is applied to the average MPS salary point to estimate the cost of RSS supplied by the consultants.
-(As at now, MPS salary point 38 = \$67,370 per month and MPS salary point 14 = \$23,285 per month.) - 2.
+(Subject to approval of the Finance Committee, MPS salary point 38 = \$71,385 per month and MPS salary point 14 = \$24,380 per month) - 2.
 The consultants' fees for contract administration are calculated in accordance with the existing consultancy agreement for the design and construction of 108ET.
 The assignment will only be executed subject to Finance Committee's funding approval to upgrade 108ET to Category A. - 3.
 The actual man-months and actual costs will only be known after completion of the construction works.